APPLY TO THE 2016-2018 WP LAB!

-The WP Lab targets playwrights, directors, and producers who have created a foundation for themselves in the world of theater, but crave an artistic home, professional support, and the resources to launch them into the next phase of their careers.
+WP Theater is looking for 15 female-identified playwrights, directors, and producers who crave an artistic home, professional support, and the resources to launch them into the next phase of their careers to join the 2016-2018 WP Lab.

 - Participate in a monthly lab meeting led by Women’s Project Theater’s Artistic Staff